 - Access: access is restricted (with a password) to students in that specific course (e.g. Blackboard) and access to the file is protected on a library controlled server or storage solution.

 - Amount: the clip is not a significant part or portion of the movie that would negate the need for a normal person to buy / watch a DVD or streaming version of the whole movie.

 - Market Effect: the DVD has been lawfully acquired by the library or faculty member.

 - DMCA Technology Restrictions: the CSS (Content Scrambling System) of the DVD has not been bypassed or circumvented in order to make a digital copy of a clip of the DVD.

 Overall, you will want to run these scenarios through the fair use checklists, such as the one offered by the University of Minnesota Libraries.
-Because these qualifications are so rigorous, you may want first to try finding a streaming copy of the content or to consult with Marian Taliaferro or Georgie Donovan before agreeing to create digital clips.
+Faculty are encouraged to save a copy of their completed fair use checklist for their records.
+If none of the above options apply, you must obtain permission to use the item.
+Permissions can generally be obtained from the Copyright Clearance Center or from the copyright holder (generally the publisher).
+Evidence of permission must be submitted to the library with your reserve request.
+Because these qualifications are so rigorous, you may want to try finding a streaming copy of the content first or to consult with your library liaison before agreeing to create digital clips.

 Create a Blackboard page

 If you need a Blackboard page created for your course, please contact email@example.com.
 You will be able to select the option to allow Swem Reserves access to upload materials within your Blackboard page.
 You must select this option in order for us to add or change course materials.